English-Speaking Union

-The English-Speaking Union (ESU) is an international educational membership organistation.
+The English-Speaking Union (ESU) is an international educational membership organisation headquartered in London, England.
 Founded by the journalist Sir Evelyn Wrench in 1918, it aims to bring together and empower people of different languages and cultures, by building skills and confidence in communication, such that individuals realise their potential.
 With 35 branches in the United Kingdom and over 50 international ESUs in countries around the world, the ESU carries out a variety of activities such as debating, public speaking and student exchange programmes, runs conferences and seminars, and offers scholarships, to encourage the effective use of the English language around the globe.

-The aims of the English-Speaking Union (as stated on its website) are:
+The aims of the English-Speaking Union, taken from the ESU's Royal Charter, are: